 Arts Outreach for Kids

 Admission is only $3 for students and teachers, and $7 for the general public-the perfect way for homeschoolers, families, and educators to experience new performances.

-Friday, November 3, 2017.
+Friday, November 2, 2018.
 1pm

 "I think she's endless.
 I don't see any boundaries.
 Talent like hers is so rare, and I don't think it stops.
 It's round" Alison Krauss